newrelic/helm-charts/charts/nr-k8s-otel-collector/gke-autopilot-allowlists/README.md

 ## Prerequisites

-- An existing GKE Autopilot cluster you can reach (default context `gke_k8s-o11y-team_us-west2_gke-autopilot-truong`).
+- An existing GKE Autopilot cluster you can reach (the runner defaults to your active kube-context and only verifies it, never switches).
 Applying a CR directly requires a "blessed" project; customers use the `AllowlistSynchronizer` instead.
 - A New Relic **production** account (Autopilot is not on staging): `ACCOUNT_ID`, a USER API key, an INGEST license key — all for the same account/region.